magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

         instances: 1
 ```

-## Merge the blueprint
+## Merge the topologies

-We can merge our new blueprint with the running sava:1.2 deployment in the same way we approached the merge in the [run a canary release tutorial](/documentation/tutorials/run-a-canary-release/).
-This will deploy the new sava:1.3. services alongside sava:1.2, without routing any traffic to them.
+We can now merge the blueprint describing our new topology with the running sava:1.2 deployment.
+This is done in the same way we added a new service in the [run a canary release tutorial](/documentation/tutorials/run-a-canary-release/).
+Merging the blueprint will deploy the new sava:1.3. services alongside sava:1.2, without routing any traffic to them.
-You can do this using either the Vamp UI or API.
+You can complete the merge using either the Vamp UI or API.

 ### Merge using the Vamp UI